 And some job candidates may balk at completing a project as part of the interview process, viewing it as working for free.
 To avoid the hassle, they may opt to go with a company that’s less trouble.

 Taking time to remove personal information and assess personalities and skills can also lengthen the hiring process and, in turn, drive up costs.

-Considering that it costs companies on average upwards of $4,000 to hire a new employee, according to the Society for Human Resource Management, that’s an important fact to keep in mind.
+Considering that it costs companies on average nearly $4,700 to hire a new employee, according to the Society for Human Resource Management, that’s an important fact to keep in mind.